If you’d rather speak than email, give us a call: 1-212-245-1211. We love talking about diving the Galapagos! We can answer any questions you have.

 You can also see the long tailed, ethereal Tropicbird swooping in the air.
 You will see other shore bird species, land iguanas, sea lions, marine iguanas and the typical cast of fearless Galapagos characters.
 Depart for Northern Islands.

+Darwin Island.
 This extinct volcano reaching 165m (490ft) above sea level was named in honour of naturalist Charles Darwin.
 It is amongst the smallest islands within the Galapagos Archipelago and like Wolf Island, land visits are not permitted.

 Perhaps the most famed dive site is “Darwin’s Arch” which provides an amazing drift dive along the wall at an average depth of just 9m.
 The Arch did collapse, but the diving below remains as great as ever.
 Medium to strong currents are to be expected but bring large numbers of hammerheads, black tips, silky and Galapagos sharks with them.
 Schools of jacks are a common sight, along with turtles, angelfish and moray eels.
 Occasional sightings of tiger sharks, manta rays and bottle nose dolphins make for a thrilling time spent here.
 Whale sharks may also be seen between May and November.